 Totally worth it.

 Speaking of food, no trip to New Orleans would be complete without some good old-fashioned authentic cuisine.
 Magan from the Jefferson Parish Convention & Visitors Bureau picked us up and took us to Boutte’s Bayou Restaurant out in Lafitte, where we enjoyed oyster po’ boys and frog legs.

 Yes, I ate it all.
 That’s me chowing down on a crawfish pie.
 I was skeptical, but it was SERIOUSLY delicious!

 Next, we headed on over to the swamp where the pirate Jean Lafitte used to smuggle his goods.
 The wetlands are incredible, truly unlike anything we have in California.
 The museum offers a glimpse inside the history of the area as well as guided air boat tours to get up-close and personal with the gators.
 I was really glad we took the time to explore the larger area of Jefferson Parish as opposed to just sticking to New Orleans with kids, because we wouldn’t have gotten a genuine feel for the area otherwise.

 It was a short trip (three nights) so we didn’t get to hit everything.
-On my list for next time: visiting the Butterfly Dome and fishing in Grand Isle, checking out the national WWII museum, seeing the stunning Jefferson Memorial arch in Gretna and go-karting at NOLA Motorsports.
+On my list for next time: visiting the Butterfly Dome and Grand Isle, checking out the national WWII museum, seeing the stunning Jefferson Memorial arch in Gretna and go-karting at NOLA Motorsports.

 Have you visited before?
 What did YOU do in New Orleans with kids?